Cherreads

 Ved's lips didn't move.
 But within, the storm churned.

-Outside, the stand-off continued—two boys facing each other like twin storms moments before impact.
+Outside, the stand-off continued—two boys facing each other like twin calamities moments before collision.

-But only one of them knew that inside Ved's mind… something ancient was stirring.
+But only one of them knew that inside Ved's mind… something was stirring.

 The little girl in his mind narrowed her glowing eyes, as if hearing his thoughts.